cfpb/consumerfinance.gov/docs/editing-components.md

 and `required` properties, or changing the order of fields on a block) do not require a data migration.
 A schema migration is sufficient.

-However, if you…
+Data migrations are required any time you:

+- rename an existing field
+- change the type of an existing field
-- … are renaming an existing field …
+- delete an existing field
-- … are deleting a field (or converting it to a new type of field) and don't want to lose any existing data stored in that field …
-- … are renaming a block within a page's StreamField definition …
+- rename a block within a StreamField
-- … are deleting a block (or converting it to a new type of block) and don't want to lose any existing data stored in that field …
+- delete a block

+if you do not want to lose any data already stored in that field or block.
-… then you will need a data migration!

-In other words, if an existing field is changing, any data stored in that field has to be migrated to the new field, unless you're OK with jettisoning it.
+In other words, if an existing field or block is changing, any data stored in that field or block has to be migrated to a different place, unless you're OK with jettisoning it.

 ---